 I’ll be glad to be stuck with them for as long as I live.

 They are sweet and kind, yet they are strong and passionate, and I love that.

 Now, I am not supporting some hyper feminist philosophy, but girls (and really any child) should be valued for who they are and who God created them to be.

 I strongly believe that God created men and women differently for a reason, but we are all equally valued in His eyes.

 I’m sure parents with all boys or those with large families or those with one child or those with no children can all share stories about things people have said to them about children and parenting.

-- To make us aware of our words and how they affect others, even some we may not think are listening.
+- Make us aware of our words and how they affect others, even some we may not think are listening.

-- To bring attention to our underlying preconceptions about children or parenting that we need to challenge and change if necessary.
+- Bring attention to our underlying preconceptions about children or parenting that we need to challenge and change if necessary.

-- To encourage us to value all of our children — no matter their differences — as blessings knitted together by the Creator.
+- Encourage us to value all of our children — no matter their differences — as blessings knitted together by the Creator.
 (Psalm 139)

 We all say or do things without thinking at times.
 Or at least, I know that I do.